About This Chapter

 10. Beowulf Pride Quotes: Examples & Analysis

-In 'Beowulf', we see myriad examples of pride in the characters we meet.
-Their pride in surviving a battle, honoring the king, or supporting a devoted warrior is palpable.
-Pride is vocalized as a badge of honor demonstrating each person's importance to the plot.
+In ''Beowulf,'' we see a variety of examples of pride.
+Their pride in surviving a battle, honoring the king, or supporting a devoted warrior is a badge of honor that demonstrates each person's importance to the plot.

 11. Beowulf Honor Quotes: Examples & Analysis